The Attainable Greatness of Rebbetzin Batsheva Kanievsky

 Then it hit me, YES!
 Wow, how true this is:

-1. When a couple has a good marriage, the שכינה Shchina is in their home, brining in a lot of blessing to all.
+1. When a couple has a good marriage, the שכינה (God’s presence) is in their home, brining in a lot of blessing to all.

-2. Children from a home of a good marriage, grow up happy and healthy (they feel the spiritual presence of the שכינה in the home).
+2. Children from a home of a good marriage, grow up happy and healthy (they feel the spiritual presence of God’s presence in the home).

-3. Children love both parents and they want nothing more than have both parents respect one another.
+3. Children love both parents, and they want nothing more than to have both parents respect one another.

 4. This is a hidden act of greatness seen only by those who should matter the most in your lives, Hashem, your husband and yes, your children (who see or hear it from their beds too).

-They said that early morning was the time Rabbi and Rebbetzin Kanievsky shared special time together before he went out for the long day to learn and spread Torah.
-This short bonding time with his wife gave their great father the strength to do his holy work all day long.
+They said that early morning Rabbi and Rebbetzin Kanievsky shared a bit of special time together before he went out for the long day to learn and spread Torah.
+This bonding time with his wife gave their great father the strength to do his holy work all day long, they said.

 By getting up early morning together with her husband, making him a warm cup of coffee with all her love, and sending him off with a smile, the Rebbetzin showed her husband and children that she was at her husband’s side and supporting him in all his endeavors.

-This is something that should give us all chizuk as this is a greatness that we can all attain.
+This is something that should give us all chizuk (Chizuk means emotional or spiritual support or encouragement) as this is a greatness that we can all attain.

-Not everyone can open their home to the brokenhearted and not everyone can sit and pray for many hours.
+Not everyone can open their home to the brokenhearted, and not everyone can pray for many hours.

-However, every married woman CAN wake up the same time as her husband, make him a warm cup of coffee the way he likes it (it may take a few tried as you learn exactly how he likes it, but its well worth it) and keep him company while he gets ready for his long day.
+However, every married woman CAN wake up the same time as her husband, make him a warm cup of coffee the way he likes it (it may take a few tries as you learn exactly how he likes it, but it’s well worth it).
+Keep him company while he gets ready for his long day.
 Speak words of love and comfort.
 Your support will make his day sweeter and take him through the hardships that he may face during the day.

-Be sure to give your spouse the love in language which your spouse understands, not the way you believe the language of love should be spoken to your spouse, as explained here .
+Be sure to give your spouse the love in language which your spouse understands, not the way you believe the language of love should be spoken to your spouse, as explained here and here.

 Think about it.
 Would you like to get up alone early morning when it is still dark outside and quiet inside to get ready to go out for a long day to support your family?
 It’s hard, but men do it all the time.

 Get inspired by Rebbetzin Kanievsky.
-Your time, presence and smile is the greatest gift you can give your husband and by doing so to your children.
+Your time, presence and smile is the greatest gift you can give your husband and children.
 Maybe when doing so, your children, like Rebbetzin Kanievsky’s children, will find this your greatest praiseworthy deed of all.

-How powerful, again we see that the children absorbed the respect between their parents and this is what he felt was one of the most important messages to share with all who attended the funeral.
-Their respect for one another was so strong, and this is what gave their children a sense of security and happiness.
+How powerful, again we see that the children absorbed the respect between their parents and this is what they felt was one of the most important messages to share with all who attended the funeral.
+Their respect for one another was so strong, and this is what gave their children, a happy home, a sense of security and happiness.

 This is also something that should give you a lot of comfort knowing that no matter what the situation you are in, you too can give respect to your spouse and (if not yet established) the respect towards you will be reciprocated with time, love and patience.
 Respecting your spouse is the biggest gift you can give yourself, your marriage and to your children.